This article was last updated by on

 Treatments and Preventive Measures

-• Use sap beetle traps or plastic funnel traps with vinegar to capture the pests before they invade the crops.
+• Use sap beetle traps or plastic funnel traps with vinegar to capture the pests.

-• As a biological control, use beneficial nematodes that seek out and kill over 200 pests in the soil.
+• Employ beneficial nematodes that seek out and kill over 200 pests in the soil.

-• Harvest the fruit before they become overripe and dispose of the fallen fruit from the ground to prevent pests.
+• Harvest the fruit before they become overripe and dispose of the fallen fruit.

 • Clear all the weeds or tall grasses during the fall before planting your strawberries.